 A → B

-Negative signs used to show the decrease of concentration of reactants with time.
+Negative signs are used to show the decrease in the concentration of reactants with time.
 But the rate is always a positive quantity and it decreases with time.

 A + 2B → 3C + D

-The above reaction rate of decrease of B is twice the rate of decrease of A. To resolve this complication we mention the rate of reaction in terms of a particular component.
-Thus the best way to write the rate of kinetic reaction
+In this chemical reaction rate of decrease of B is twice the rate of decrease of A. To resolve this complication we mention the rate of reaction in terms of a particular component given below the picture,

-In kinetics rate of reaction defined as the rate of change of concentration of reactant and products at any instant of time.
+In physical chemistry, the rate of reactions in chemical kinetics is defined as the rate of change of concentration of reactants and products at any instant in time.

-- Active mass or concentration of the reactants and products derived in mass action law.
+- The rate of reactions also depends on the active mass, or concentration of the reactants and products derived by mass of action law chemistry.

-- The temperature of the equation derived in the Arrhenius equation.
+- The temperature dependence is derived from the Arrhenius equation of activation energy.

-- Presence of catalyst in a chemical reaction.
+- The rate of reactions also depends on, the presence of a chemical catalyst in a chemical reaction.

 - Degree of fineness of reactants.